P&O Ferries: Not consulting on job cuts broke law, boss admits

 He said no union would have accepted P&O's job slashing plans.

-P&O Ferries sparked outrage last week when it sacked 800 workers with no warning using a video message.
+The firm sparked outrage when it sacked 800 seafarers with no warning using a video message.

 Most of them will be replaced by foreign workers who will be paid less than the minimum wage, Mr Hebblethwaite told MPs at a joint transport and business committee on Thursday.

-He said he was sorry for the distress caused by the sackings, but added they were necessary to save the business.
+He apologised for the distress caused by the sackings, but added they were necessary to save the business which is heavily loss-making.

+He also said workers would receive "extremely generous" compensation, although as part of these settlements they would forgo their right to pursue further legal action against P&O.

-Asked whether P&O broke the law by not consulting unions, he said: "We've moved from one operating model to another.
+Asked whether P&O broke the law by not consulting the unions, Mr Hebblethwaite said: "We've moved from one operating model to another.
 It was our assessment that the change was of such a magnitude that no union could possibly accept our proposal."

+He added: "So as I say, I completely throw our hands up, my hands up, that we did choose not to consult.

+"We did not believe there was any other way to do this than to compensate people in full."

 Separately, the ferry firm had a legal obligation to notify the governments in the countries where its ferries are registered that it was going to make the redundancies.

-The firm informed authorities in Barbados, Bermuda and Cyprus on 17 March - but MPs on the committee said it should have done this sooner.
+The company informed authorities in Barbados, Bermuda and Cyprus on 17 March - but MPs on the committee said it should have done this sooner.

-Mr Hebblethwaite told MPs that the average hourly rate of pay for new P&O crewmembers would be £5.50 per hour, which is below the UK minimum wage.
+On Wednesday, Boris Johnson told the Commons that "it looks like" P&O breached a similar rule in the UK, but employment lawyers have cast doubt on that claim.